bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 ---
 ## Overview

-In this tutorial, we are going to learn how to modify our [previous code](https://brightinventions.pl/blog/exposed-in-your-project-part-1) and use JetBrains/Exposed in DAO manner
+In this tutorial, we are going to learn how to modify our [previous code](https://brightinventions.pl/blog/exposed-in-your-project-part-1) and use JetBrains/Exposed in DAO manner.

 [In the previous post](https://brightinventions.pl/blog/exposed-in-your-project-part-1) we created a simple ktor's app, added Exposed dependencies, and started with simple Person&Address relation CRUD.
-Now, based on the created implementation, we are going to refactor the code in order to fit DAO approach
+Now, based on the created implementation, we are going to refactor the code in order to fit DAO approach.

 ## Setting up a test application